KritiiSharma/KritiiSharma/README.md

                 developement using open source technology(Node.js, php),design(working closly with designers),database(Mysql,Oracle).I am ambitious and driven.
 I thrive on challenge and constantly set goals for myself, so I have something to strive towards.
 I am not comfortable with settling, and I am always looking for an opportunity to do better and achieve greatness.
                     My strength as a self-motivated person and a good learner.
 Positive thinker & a hard worker.
+                    I am a motivated Computer Science student with an 8.29 CGPA, proficient in Java, PHP, HTML, CSS, and JavaScript.
+My academic excellence complements my analytical thinking and adaptability.
+I've developed real-world applications like a Bank Management System and Online Car Wash Booking System.
+Beyond coding, my passion for Artificial Intelligence drives me to stay updated with the latest trends.
+I'm eager to contribute my skills and collaborate in innovative projects that shape the future of technology.
                     </p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">